Julie McCrossin

 Julie Elizabeth McCrossin AM (born 2 October 1954) is an Australian radio broadcaster, journalist, comedian, political commentator and activist for women's and gay rights.
 She is best known for her role as a team captain on the news-based comedy quiz show Good News Week between 1996 and 2000.

 Personal life

 Born in 1954, McCrossin grew up in Sydney.
 She had troubles with alcohol in her youth and describes herself as having been a "hopeless drinker" before she stopped drinking altogether at age 24.
 She lives with her long-term partner, Melissa Gibson, and Melissa's two children from a previous relationship.

-McCrossin was educated at SCEGGS Darlinghurst, the University of Sydney (BA), Sydney Teachers College (DipEd) and the University of Technology, Sydney (GradDipEd).
-She later went back to university and obtained a Bachelor of Laws degree from the University of New South Wales.
+She is an anarchist.